Have you been trying to help an addict?

 The 12 Step Program deals with this area, as it encourages an addict to become self-supportive almost immediately.
 This may need to be worked out in greater detail as you proceed with an intervention plan.

-We excuse the addict’s behavior and are willing to blame others for their choices.
+When you excuse the addict’s behavior and are willing to blame others for their choices.

 When the family supports the addict’s behavior, they will actually look for ways to protect the addict from even having to admit a problem.
 In fact, this is the most common error parents and close family members make.
 In their own idea of “love,” they see “a good heart” underneath the addict, and don’t ever deal with the wrongful behavior.
 This protection can become so extreme, if anything or anyone threatens that person, the family can actually lie and manipulate in the same way as the addict.
+Help an addict get clean.

 Frank was in denial over his wife’s problem, and didn’t want to do anything that would hurt or disrupt her.
 Thus, when people tried to convince him to get her help, he was defensive.
 He excused and justified her behavior to where he lied and covered for her.
 In doing so, he was protecting the very bondage she was under.
 He was serving her addiction every bit as much as she.